openSUSE/scatool-container/README.md

 7. Each supportconfig will have a corresponding analysis file in the `${HOME}/scatool/logs` directory

 # Installation and Configuration for User SystemD Container on ALP1 and SLE Micro 6.0
-1. Install SUSE ALP with podman
+1. Install SUSE ALP1 or SLE Micro 6.0
 2. Login as **root**:
    1. Add the scawork user
    2. Assign scawork a password